WallarooLabs/plateau/MIGRATION.md

 - Avoid `into_iter()` on iterators when not needed (it's a no-op for iterators)
 - Remove unnecessary mut qualifiers when variables are never modified
 - Arrow schemas don't need `&` when passed to `concat_batches`, as it takes the schema by value

+#### Migration-Specific Issues Resolved
+- When migrating `TryFrom<LegacyRecords>`, ensure the return type matches what the calling code expects.
+If the caller expects `SchemaChunk<Schema>`, make sure the implementation returns that type, not `SchemaChunk<SchemaRef>`.
+- When comparing schemas in tests, dereference `SchemaRef` with `*schema_ref` to get the underlying `Schema` for comparison.
+- When using scalar comparisons in arrow-rs, manually create boolean arrays instead of using the legacy scalar comparison functions which may not work with newer arrow-rs types.
+- When converting IndexedChunk to SegmentChunk, preserve the original schema instead of creating generic field names to maintain data integrity during serialization/deserialization.
+- Adjust size limits in tests when migrating from arrow2 to arrow-rs due to differences in serialization overhead and memory layout.
+- Ensure that all references to `_arrow_rs` crates are only in the main lib.rs file of each crate to make future updates easier.
+Use re-exports from the main module rather than direct references to the arrow-rs crates in submodules.

 ### References